-Hendrik Tieben is an architect, urban designer and Associate Professor at the School of Architecture of The Chinese University of Hong Kong (CUHK).
+Hendrik TIEBEN is an architect, researcher and educator devoted to the creation of healthy and inclusive cities.
+He is a Professor and Director of the School of Architecture at the Chinese University of Hong Kong (CUHK).
 He received his architectural education in Germany, Italy and Switzerland.
 In his doctoral dissertation at ETH Zürich he studied the relationship of architecture, history, memory and identity in context of the German reunification.
 At CUHK, Professor Tieben teaches urban design, theory and criticism.
 His research focuses on issues of rapid urbanization, urban regeneration, heritage, and identity.
 Hendrik Tieben is a Founding Member and Academic Advisor of the Hong Kong Institute of Urban Design, a registered architect in Germany (AKNW), and has practiced in Europe and Asia.
 In his current research, Professor Tieben focuses on urban transformation, heritage and identity in Hong Kong and Macau.
 Hendrik Tieben is responsible for the organization of the new M.Sc. in Urban Design programme.
 In addition, he teaches the Urban History & Theory course (URBD 5703) and design studios.

 website | email@example.comBack to top.